Repost from 2015-2016. Edited, updated, and corrected.

 So what’s your excuse now?

-The reason I no longer answer comments and emails such as this is because I am tired of explaining myself.
+The reason I typically no longer answer comments and emails such as this one is that I am tired of explaining myself.
 No matter what I tell Ugarte, his mind has made up — I was not what I claimed to be.
 When people won’t allow you to tell your story on your own terms and accept what you say at face value, it is a waste of time trying to convince them that they are wrong.
 That said, I do think such comments and emails are helpful in showing doubting and questioning Evangelicals the true nature of Fundamentalist Christianity.
-While I am sure Ugarte thought he was setting me straight, what he has really done is reminded people why they are glad they are no longer Christians.
+While I am sure Ugarte thought he was setting me straight, what he has really done is remind people why they are glad they are no longer Christians.
 Letters and comments such as his help make new atheists, and for that I am grateful.